Error-331/code_tests/docs/bible/links.md

 The Special Coat - February 16 (envy, jealousy, praise);

 The Weather Department - February 17 (God controls everything, ungodly world);

+Remembering the Widow - February 18 (help downtrodden and neglected, comfort and assist the afflicted);